-- Authentication Events: Description includes user name and local, CC-SG, or LDAP category - LDAP Events: Errors and information for LDAP authentication and authorization - CC-SG Events: Access of CC-SG, connections failures. - KVM Access Events: Access of KVM ports.
-Description includes device, port and user name - Serial Access Events: Access of Serial ports.
-Description includes device, port and user name
+- Authentication Events: Description includes user name, auth type (Local, LDAP or CC-SG) and from (Local or IP address). - LDAP Events: Errors and information for LDAP authentication and authorization. - CC-SG Events: Access of CC-SG, connections failures. - KVM Access Events: Access of KVM ports.
+Description includes device, port, user name and from (Local or IP address). - Serial Access Events: Access of Serial ports.
+Description includes device, port, user name and from (Local or IP address). - RDP, SSH, VNC, Web, and ESXi Access Events: Access sessions opened and/or closed.

-- RDP, SSH, VNC, Web, and ESXi Access Events: Access sessions opened and/or closed. - System Events: Changes of the system such as adding users or KX devices.
-User is logged in description when applicable.
+• System Events: Changes of the system such as adding users or KX devices.
+User and from is logged in description when applicable.